Strategic vs. Tactical Threat Intelligence

 Posted on: May 10, 2021

-Strategic vs. Tactical Threat Intelligence
+Strategic Threat Intelligence vs. Tactical Intelligence

 Threat intelligence comes in various forms - broad and generic, highly technical, informative, or urgent actionable insights.
 If we brush through the surface, threat intelligence might seem like a singular discipline.
 However, diving deep, threat intel can be categorized into strategic, technical, tactical, and operational types.
-This educational guide will talk about strategic and tactical threat intelligence and how one is different from the other.
-While these two differ in various ways, an apt analogy would be that while strategic intelligence is a widescreen view, tactical is a close-up view.
-Both have their own significance.

 Strategic Threat Intelligence

-Strategic intelligence includes determining and examining risks that can impact an enterprise’s core assets such as employees, clients, vendors, and the overall infrastructure.
-It requires highly-skilled analysts to collect proprietary information, follow up on current trends, detect threats, and build defensive mechanisms to address those threats.
-This kind of threat intelligence provides relevant information in a clear and concise form while defining mitigation strategies that help security teams in decision-making.
-Strategic intelligence encompasses historical trends, motivations, or key characteristics of an attack that helps organizations look at the bigger picture and take necessary measures to be more secure.
+This strategic cyber threat intelligence provides relevant information in a clear and concise form while defining mitigation strategies that help your security team make informed decisions.
+Strategic intelligence encompasses historical trends, motivations, or key characteristics of a cyber attack that helps organizations look at the bigger picture and take necessary measures to enhance their cybersecurity.

 Tactical Threat Intelligence